-But more than just applying cosmetic cures to the bad odors in your car, it’s a better idea to simply take out your carpets, shampoo them properly, vacuum them for good measure, and then apply a liberal coating of anti-stain to seal in that fresh look.
+But more than just applying cosmetic cures to the bad odors in your car, it’s a better idea to simply take out your carpets, shampoo them properly.
+Then vacuum them for good measure, and then apply a liberal coating of anti-stain to seal in that fresh look.
 If your car has a bad mold infestation, you should think about cleaning your car in clothes that you don’t mind throwing away.
 Putting on latex gloves to keep your hands from getting in contact with mold particles is likewise advisable.

 A Car Shampoo That Works Well with Automobile Mold

 For additional cleaning power, you can add a capful of household bleach.
 Scrub away at the infested areas with a dish towel or a soft toothbrush to get the mold out.
 If the mold growths have left stains behind, you just have to be a little patient and scrub harder or use more chemical cleansers to take them out.